 A Banana bread -chocolate chip cookie hybrid which makes for quick and healthy snacking for you or your little ones.Â Made with spelt flour and sweetened with bananas and maple syrup.
-Make these ahead of time so you have a quick breakfast if you snooze a little too hard on a Monday morning!
+Make these banana bread cookies ahead of time so you have a quick breakfast if you snooze a little too hard on a Monday morning!

 Recipe development is not an easy task.
 Often, I set out to recreate a tasty vision and end up with something from the netherworld…and other times, I end up with something that’s just different than planned.Â Sadly, I might deem a recipe a failure, when in reality, all that’s needed is a simple perspective shift.
 This recipe embodies that process.Â What I thought would bake into a super healthy cookie, turned out to be a banana bread/chocolate chip cookie hybrid.
 And it’s actually really good (and nutritious)!

 Behold, banana bread cookies in all their glory!Â Initially, I thought “yes, I’ve got something totally new”…a quick google search proved me wrong *sigh* (another challenge with recipe development).Â

 Anyway, these awesome treats are sweetened with bananas and maple syrup, and are high in fiber.Â They also contain a dose of omega three from ground flax seeds.
 Most importantly, let’s not forget chocolate because…chocolate.
 Banana bread cookies are great for a take along breakfast or a quick healthy snack.
 They store really well in the fridge so you can make these ahead of time for those Monday mornings when you snooze a little too hard!

 When you’re making this recipe, you’ll probably note that the batter/dough mix is somewhat sticky.
 It’s meant to be like that, so don’t worry; it creates a treat that keeps it’s shape, yet is soft and chewy. Â

-I hope you love this recipe as much as I do!
+I hope you love these healthy banana bread cookies as much as I do!

 BANANA BREAD BREAKFAST COOKIES

-- 2/3 cup mashed banana approx. 1 1/2 bananas
+- ⅔ cup mashed banana approx. 1 ½ bananas

 - 2 tbsp flax meal + 4 tbsp water

-- 1/4 cup softened coconut oil
+- ¼ cup softened coconut oil

-- 1/4 cup maple syrup
+- ¼ cup maple syrup

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

-- 1 1/2 cups spelt flour
+- 1 ½ cups spelt flour

 - 1 tsp baking soda